peterhellberg/dircolors-jellybeans/README.md

 ## Testing

-Clone the repo to a machine running some kind of Linux, then `./run_test.sh`
+Clone the repo to a machine running some kind of Linux, then `./run_test.sh` (You will need bash 4.x installed on your machine)

 It will then proceed to install (if missing) and use [rerun](https://github.com/alexch/rerun/) in order to reload